Traffic Stats: Stadium traffic on match day

 Conclusion

-By analyzing the comparison of the two reports, it is clearly evident that, on a match day, the streets around the stadium perform poorly in terms of average speed and travel time (Figure 6).
+The report comparison clearly shows that on a match day, the streets around the stadium perform poorly in terms of average speed and travel time (Figure 6).

-By downloading the data from both reports, it is easy to identify pain points and bottlenecks.
-Based on initiatives around event and traffic management, a clear traffic guideline can be developed, including suggestions for alternative access routes, load balancing across multiple parking lots, and incentives for varying arrival times.
+By downloading the data from both reports, you can easily identify pain points and bottlenecks.
+Based on event and traffic management initiatives, you can develop clear traffic guidelines, including suggestions for alternative access routes, load balancing across multiple parking lots and incentives for varying arrival times.

 Heat map displaying average speed comparison around Borussia-Park stadium with red and green color gradients showing slower and faster traffic areas